In collaboration with Euskampus

 The foundation of all good research is a well designed, well built, and well maintained Critical State of the Art (SoA).
-This is usually the first major task as a PhDer, and one that researchers will continue to need to work on throughout their PhDing, and perhaps beyond.
-How good the Critical State of the Art is will determine the quality of the research they do, and thus how successful and worthwhile their PhD research will be.
+This is usually the first major task as a doctoral student, and one that researchers will continue to need to work on throughout their doctoral studies, and perhaps beyond.
+How good the Critical State of the Art is will determine the quality of the research, and thus how successful and worthwhile the doctoral research will be.

-The course is composed of three hour classes run over three weeks, with practical work set each week to be completed and presented for the following week.
-There will be a 15 minute break about mid-way through each class.
+The course is composed of three-hour classes run over three weeks, with practical work set each week to be completed and presented for the following week.
 And the practical work will need between three and four hours each week.
-All classes will work as seminars, and include both presented material and open discussion.
-So, researchers should come prepared to make their own notes, and actively engage in, and contribute to, each class.
-All classes will be conducted in English and it will be expected to use and work in English during the classes.
+All classes will work as online seminars, and include both presented material and open discussion.
+So, researchers should make their own notes, and actively engage in, and contribute to each class.
+All classes will be conducted in English.
 A good level of confidence of working in English is therefore recommended.
 But the English does not need to be perfect, just good enough!

 The main outcome is learning how to design and build a Critical State of the Art for research.
 Other learning outcomes are: